7 Healthy Halloween Dessert Recipes That Will Have You Skipping Candy

 These light and fluffy pillows are made from rice flour instead of wheat flour, non-dairy milk, apple cider vinegar, and a traditional cinnamon-sugar mixture.
 Bonus: Since these are made at home and not in a commercial fryer, you can control the amount and kind of oil you fry in, making them a better alternative to store-bought donuts or poppers and a perfect healthy Halloween dessert.

 Gluten-Free Orange-Glazed Pumpkin Donuts

-When you find donuts that are not only gluten-free, dairy-free, and baked, it feels like you’ve found the baking holy grail.
-These donuts definitely won’t disappoint—they’re packed full of flavor thanks to spices and a zesty, tart orange glaze.
-The pumpkin donut base is moist and soft, and the glaze nicely counterbalances the sweetness of the pumpkin.
+When you find doughnuts that are not only gluten-free, dairy-free, and baked, it feels like you’ve found the holy grail of healthy desserts.
+These doughnuts won’t disappoint—they’re packed full of flavor, thanks to spices and a zesty, tart orange glaze.
+The pumpkin doughnut base is moist and soft (not to mention perfect for Halloween), and the glaze nicely counterbalances the sweetness of the pumpkin.

 Shop The Look:

 Healthy Harvest Buckeyes